-6. If the line count numbers you receive are from 1-3, then 2 points per minute and 9600 baud are the appropriate output rate and baud rate for your installation.
-If the line count number is greater than 3 or less than 1 (in which case the CARBLogger display shows that no data was received), then contact ODSS staff.
+6. If the line count numbers you receive are from 1-3, then two (2) points per minute and 9600 baud are the appropriate output rate and baud rate for your installation.
+If the line count number is greater than three or less than one (in which case the CARBLogger display shows that no data was received), then contact ODSS staff.
 The use of a shorter RS232 cable or adjustment to the sensor's baud may be required.

-4.0 CALIBRATION OVERVIEW
+4.0 SENSOR CERTIFICATION

-4.1 Calibration Introduction:
+4.1 Introduction:

-The 3D sonic sensor is calibrated and tested at the factory utilizing a wind tunnel and proprietary algorithms to compensate for certain inefficiencies in sampling.
-Wind tunnel calibrations are conducted at several wind speeds utilizing a NIST traceable wind speed standard.
-Accordingly, all 3D Sonics used in the CARB's ambient monitoring network must be returned to the manufacturer periodically to ensure and maintain proper operation of the sensor.
+All 3D Sonic sensors used in the CARB's ambient monitoring network must be returned to the manufacturer periodically to ensure and maintain proper operation of the sensor.
+The sensor is calibrated and evaluated at the factory utilizing a wind tunnel and proprietary algorithms to compensate for certain inefficiencies in sampling.
+Wind tunnel calibrations are conducted at different wind speeds utilizing a NIST traceable wind speed standard.

-4.2 RM Young 81000 Calibration Frequency:
+4.2 RM Young 81000 Certification and Calibration Frequency:

 Upon receipt of a new sensor or after return from factory for calibration, a Certificate of Calibration and Testing (Figure 11) is received.
 The Certificate of Calibration and Testing will display a date of certification.
 This date is the actual date of sensor calibration and testing by the manufacturer.
 Based on past sensor performance, amount of sensor usage, acceptable tolerance, and manufacturer's recommendations: RM Young has stated CARB may establish a policy that the RM Young Model 81000 3D Sonic Certificate of Calibration and Testing for CARB operated sensors is effective for two years after the date of certification.
-However, RM Young recommends that sensors only be actively deployed to field locations for a period of one year.
+However, RM Young recommends that sensors only be actively deployed to field locations for a period of one year (Appendix B).